braziljs/eloquente-javascript/10_modules.md

 {{index "ordinal package", "exports object", "module object"}}

 A ((interface)) do pacote `ordinal` que vimos anteriormente não é um objeto, mas sim uma função.
 Uma peculiaridade dos módulos CommonJS é que embora o sistema modular crie um objeto de interface vazio para você (vinculado ao `exports`), podemos substituir com qualquer valor sobrescrevendo `module.exports`.
 Isso é feito por muitos módulos para exportar um único valor ao invés da interface objeto.

 Definindo `require`, `exports` e `module` como ((parameter))s para a função wrapper gerada (e passando os valores apropriados quando invocada), o carregamento garante que essas conexões estão disponíveis no módulo ((scope)).

 {{index resolution, "relative path"}}

-The way the string given to `require` is translated to an actual file name or web address differs in different systems.
-When it starts with `"./"` or `"../"`, it is generally interpreted as relative to the current module's file name.
+The way the string given to `require` is translated to an actual filename or web address differs in different systems.
+When it starts with `"./"` or `"../"`, it is generally interpreted as relative to the current module's filename.
 So `"./format-date"` would be the file named `format-date.js` in the same directory.

 When the name isn't relative, Node.js will look for an installed package by that name.
-In the example code in this chapter, we'll interpret such names as refering to NPM packages.
+In the example code in this chapter, we'll interpret such names as referring to NPM packages.
 We'll go into more detail on how to install and use NPM modules in [Chapter ?](node).

 {{id modules_ini}}